 the construction and installation of several wood duck boxes around our chapter park pond’s perimeter, and the second was for the construction and installation of a wooden structure to store firewood near the chapter park fire pit.
 Both projects showed good craftsmanship, were well-managed&coordinated, and were completed in a timely fashion.

-Submitted by Chapter President, Ray Powell on behalf of Darden Langston, Chair LRPC
+Submitted on behalf of Darden Langston, chair by President Powell

 Submitted by Tim Doxey, Chair